 And last but not least, she loves Sertoma Youth Ranch!

 Diane originally fell in love with the back-to-nature environment and has been active at the Ranch since 1993 with her husband and children.

 Dianne teaches crafts to the kids.
 She likes to get retired teachers and members of her extended family involved in the programs.
 She has an extensive collection of craft supplies that she creatively uses in her workshops.
 She would like to see music workshops added for the children so the legacy can be passed along.

 Ray Morgan retired in 1997 from ESI Inc. He was a proud member of Local 67 Heat Frost Insulators Asbestos Workers.
 Ray has been a member of the Tampa East Sertoma Club since September 1997.
 In 2001, he joined the Sertoma Youth Ranch and has been a member ever since.

 Greg Herndon – Chairperson of Marketing & Sales Committee, and wife Roseanne Herndon

 Greg is the president of Mojoe Productions, which provides sound, stage, and lighting for concerts and events.
-Greg has been on the Sertoma Youth Ranch board about ten years and is the chairman for Ways and Means Committee.
-His wife, Roseanne, is also a Ranch board member.
-They reside in Bradenton, FL.
+Greg books all the events, youth groups, ramily reunions, weddings and more that go on at the ranch and manages to keep the schedules and calendars straight.
+He’s awesome at working with both large and small gatherings and making sure they are happy customers.
+Greg has been on the board since 2004 and is the chairman for Ways and Means Committee.
+Greg and Roseanne reside in Bradenton, FL.